N0obCoding/Expanding-on-HTML-and-CSS/3_css/readme.md

 #### Comments

-Comments are intended for better code comprehension (and this are not executed by the computer) and are written in CSS in the following manner:
+Comments are intended for better code comprehension, this are pieces of the code that are not executed by the computer, and in CSS are written in the following manner:

          // This is an inline and short comment .main-wrapper {